edmodo/frugal/README.md

  - field attribute strings

 Changes over thrift:
- - Lack of order fields is a type error (but not a parsing error).
+ - Although parsing will accept fields and method arguments without explicit ordering ("field keys"), semantic analysis will report an error for anything not explicitly ordered.
- - Required fields in structs must be initialized in literals.
+ - When creating a constant value with a struct type, if the struct has required fields, those fields must be assigned in the initializer.
- - Optional fields with default values are checked.
+ - When assigning default values to optional struct fields, frugal will type-check and evaluate those fields (whereas Apache thrift does not).